MeltanoLabs/tap-mysql/README.md

 Note that PlanetScale has a singer tap that they support.
 It's located here https://github.com/planetscale/singer-tap/ It's written in Go, and it also supports Log Based replication.
 This is a great alternative to this tap if you're using PlanetScale.

+### Troubleshooting
+If the MySQL user does not have permissions to read from the `performance_schema.global_variables` table to check if the database is a PlanetScale MySQL instance, execution of the tap might fail with a `SELECT command denied to user` exception.
+To solve this issue, set `is_vitess = False`.

 ## Developer Resources